SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 The basic structure is *waste*.

-This phrase finds research about reducing waste, while phrase 4 deals with waste collection/management and uses some different action terms, as waste management and waste are different concepts.
+This phrase finds research about waste, while phrase 4 deals with waste collection/management and uses some different action terms, as waste management and waste are different concepts.
 These are related to other indicators (1.4.1, 6.3.1, 12.3.1.b, 12.5.1).
 Terms were gathered from the SDG indicator metadata repository for indicator 11.6.1 (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>).

 ```Ceylon =